 Vitamin K also helps with menstrual bleeding because of its blood-clotting capabilities.
 Recently, it has caught attention for its cancer-fighting properties too.

 Vitamin K has been shown to be effective in helping reduce the risk of prostate, colon, stomach, nasal and oral cancers.

 One study conducted in 2014, published in the Journal of Nutrition, included over 7,000 participants and found that vitamin K has the power to significantly reduce the risk of cancer and cardiovascular mortality.

 The role of our liver is to produce bile, which helps enzymes in the body break down fats into fatty acids — and to filter and detoxify our blood.
 The liver also has the amazing ability to break down and store amino acids, synthesize and metabolize fats and cholesterol, store glucose, and regulate our internal functions.

 The vitamins and nutrients present in dandelions help cleanse our livers and keep them working properly.

 Dandelions aid our digestive system by maintaining the proper flow of bile.
-Dandelion tea or stems are also good vitamin C foods, which animal studies show may help with mineral absorption, reducing inflammation and preventing the development of disease.
+Dandelion tea and stems are also good vitamin C foods, which animal studies show may help with mineral absorption, reducing inflammation and preventing the development of disease.

 4. Fights Diabetes